 - JD/MSE (Master of Science in Engineering) - applicants with the pre-requisite Engineering background may apply for the MSE degree.

 - JD/MCIT (Master of Computing and Information Technology) - ideal for those with no prior degree in engineering or computer science but who are interested in the practice of law and information technology.

-Students pursuing either the JD/MSE or the JD/MCIT joint degree will typically spend their first year at the Law School and second at Penn Engineering.
-In years three and four, students will take classes in both schools and participate in a capstone course on Technology and Policy co-taught by faculty from both schools.
+- Years three and four in residence at the Law School, but taking classes in both schools and participating in a capstone course on Technology and Policy co-taught by faculty from both schools.